apache/spark/docs/ml-guide.md

 ## Saving and Loading Pipelines

 Often times it is worth it to save a model or a pipeline to disk for later use.
 In Spark 1.6, a model import/export functionality was added to the Pipeline API.
-Most basic transformers are supported as well as some of the more basic ML models such as:
+Most basic transformers are supported as well as some of the more basic ML models.
+Please refer to the algorithm's API documentation to see if saving and loading is supported.

-* K-Means
-* Naive Bayes
-* ALS
-* Linear Regression
-* Logistic Regression

 # Code examples